shotstack/node-demos/README.md

 The examples directory includes a number of examples demonstrating the capabilities of the Shotstack API.

-#### Rendering
+#### Video editing (Edit API)

-To run a rendering/editing example run the examples at the root of the examples folder, e.g. to run the images video
+To run a rendering/editing example run the examples at the root of the examples folder.

-example:
+To run the images video example:

 ```bash
 node examples/images.js
 ```

-#### Polling

-To check the status of a render, similar to polling run the `status.js` example with the render ID, e.g.:
+To check the status of a render, run the `status.js` example with the render ID:

 ```bash
 node examples/status.js 8b844085-779c-4c3a-b52f-d79deca2a960
 ```

-#### Asset management
+#### Storing and hosting assets (Serve API)

 To look up assets hosted by Shotstack run the examples in the [examples/serve-api](./examples/serve-api/) directory.

 Find assets by render ID:

 ```bash
 node examples/serve-api/renderId.js 8b844085-779c-4c3a-b52f-d79deca2a960
 ```